facelessuser/coloraide/docs/src/markdown/interpolation.md

 between an achromatic color (or a color which simply does not define the hue), the applied hue fix-up will have little effect.
 With that said, when using [CSS linear interpolation](#css-linear-interpolation), the algorithm is a little different and it essentially creates pseudo arcs between color pairs with undefined hues and defined hues.
 Only with the `longer` hue fix-up does this become apparent.
-Below we compare CSS linear interpolation to our our default linear interpolation.
+Below we compare CSS linear interpolation to our default linear interpolation.

 /// tab | CSS Longer Interpolation